woven-baker/test-cpp/module2/03_containers-and-templates/03_03_containers/03_03_containers.en.md

         {"Bananas", 7}
     };

-    // Add a new product to the inventory inventory["Grapes"] = 15;
+    inventory["Grapes"] = 15;

-    // Update the stock count of a product inventory["Apples"] = 12;
+    inventory["Apples"] = 12;

-    // Print the inventory
     for (const auto& [product, stock] : inventory) {
         std::cout << product << ": " << stock << '\n';
     }